by Dr. John Concannon

 clotting

-of the wound.
+time.
 He then applied what appears to be a pressure

 bandage